This IBM® Redbooks® product guide describes the DS8870 high-performance flash enclosure (HPFE).

 Related Blog Posts

-The high-performance flash enclosure (HPFE) is a Redundant Array of Independent Disks (RAID) storage enclosure that can support up to thirty 400 GB encryption capable flash cards (1.8-inch, 46 mm form factor) in a 1U rack space.
-The high-performance flash enclosures and flash cards can only be installed in the DS8870 base frame.
+The high-performance flash enclosure (HPFE) is a Redundant Array of Independent Disks (RAID) storage enclosure that can support sixteen or thirty 400 GB encryption capable flash cards (1.8-inch, 46 mm form factor) in a 1U rack space.

 Figure 1 shows the IBM® DS8870 high-performance flash enclosure.